lanl/daap-log/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/daap_log/xxx) for details on our code of conduct, and the process for submitting pull requests to us.
+Please contact the authors if you encounter a problem or bug, or if you want to propose additional functionality.

 ## Versioning